Jesus Feeds 5000+

 - Gather the materials.

-- For 1st and 2nd grade: Read With Me Bible
+- For 1st and 2nd grade: Bible story book The Young Reader’s Bible

 Before Start of Class:

-[Note: The Shepherd will quietly take attendance & do name tags while you are starting your lesson.]
+[Note: The Shepherd will be taking care of attendance/name tags while you are starting your lesson.]

 For the 1st grade: